ISO-TC204/ISO-TC204.github.io/docs/cybersecurity/specialized-use-cases.md

 Cooperative Driving Automation allows vehicles to coordinate actions such as lane merging, platooning, and emergency response through direct communication.
 These interactions are highly time-sensitive and safety-critical.
 Key risks:

-- Spoofed messages triggering incorrect maneuvers
+- Spoofed messages triggering incorrect manoeuvres
 - Unauthorized devices attempting to participate
 - Injection of false trajectory or intent data

 ## Probe Data Collection